On-Device Intelligence for 5G RAN: Knowledge Transfer and Federated Learning enabled UE-Centric Traffic Steering: Proposed TS Scheme

 \subsection{Computational Complexity Analysis}

 In this section, we analyze the computational complexity of the proposed KT-FLUC framework.
 For each UE, the complexity of the DQN model deployed on the UE is dominated by the training and updating of NN, consisting of updating the weights of neurons and the bias.
-So the computational complexity is proportional to the number of NN layers, the dimension of neurons and the number of neurons on each layer, which can be given as $O(\sigma_{I}^{i=1}N_{i-1}N_i)$, where $N_i$ denotes the NN size at the $i^{th}$ layer.
+So the computational complexity is proportional to the number of NN layers, the dimension of neurons and the number of neurons on each layer, which can be given as $O(\sum^{I}_{i=1}N_{i-1}N_i)$, where $N_i$ denotes the NN size at the $i^{th}$ layer.
 In addition, the knowledge transfer process also contributes to the complexity.
 The computation complexity of summing local and expert Q-values is proportional to the size of action space, which is given as $O(|A|)$. $A$ denotes the action set of the UE.

 For the RAN controller, the complexity is dominated by the federated learning process.
 The computation complexity of the attention weight calculation can be formulated as $O(M)$, where $M$ denotes the number of UEs.
-The complexity of global update is given as $O(M\sigma_{I}^{i=1}N_{i-1}N_i)$.
+The complexity of global update is given as $O(M\sum^{I}_{i=1}N_{i-1}N_i)$.
 In summary, these analyses show that the computation complexity of our KT-FLUC framework is proportional to the NN size and the UE number.
-In practical implementation, the UE usually have limited memory and computation capacity, while it will take them significant processing of network parameters to perform applications deployed on to them\cite{b26}.
-The growing of NN will have a critical impact on energy, power and timing.
-So it is necessary to limit the NN size.